-There is a practical test for every form of spirituality that has nothing to do with measuring one’s Orthodoxy by examining professed statements of faith: Does it work?
+There is a practical test for every form of spirituality that has nothing to do with professed statements of faith.
+Does it work?
 Does it enable us to live well?
 Does it provide us with what we need to live our lives?
 Does it sustain us for the long haul?
 Does it bring us to life, connect us with the deep values, and the true goodness of being alive?
 Does it make us better people than we would be without it?
 Does it allow us to live with joy and passion?
-Does it enable us to say “Yes!” to life just as it is right out of the box?
+Does it enable us to say “Yes!” to life just as it is right off the shelf?

 Give me a spirituality that talks about life, and living, and being alive.
-Give me a spirituality that is about loving life, dancing, singing, and being good company.
+Give me a spirituality that is about loving life, dancing, singing, and being really good company.
 Give me a spirituality that knows how to laugh.
-That doesn’t care who’s looking.
+That doesn’t care who’s looking, or what its chances are.
 That knows how to play.
 That can have a good time.
 Throw me in with the people who are a good place to be—who are home for my soul.

-The primary rule guiding the development of spirituality as it ought to be is this: The soul knows.
-The soul knows what is good for us and what is not, what nurtures life, and what destroys life.
+The primary rule guiding the development of spirituality as it ought to be is: The soul knows.
+The soul knows what is good for us and what is not, what nurtures life, and what kills it.
 Jesus came that we might “have life and have it abundantly.”
-Our soul perks up upon hearing that, and pays attention.
+The soul perks up upon hearing that and pays attention.

 It’s amazing, don’t you think, that the church of our experience used the occasion of Jesus’ words about abundant life to talk about death?
 Jesus didn’t say, “I have come to give you life, and if you don’t do it exactly as I tell you to do it, I will give you death—No!
 I’ll give you worse than death!”
 But, the church of our experience said that.
 The church of our experience told us we would die and go to hell if we didn’t come listen to the preacher tell us we were going to die and go to hell if we didn’t come back and listen to the preacher tell us we were going to die and go to hell… Jesus talked about life, the church of our experience talked about death, and our souls suffered.
 Dried up.
 Began to shrivel and waste away.